ivcained/Open-Leaf-Frontend/README.md

+#OpenLeaf

+Create a platform which allows transparency of  project funds while encouraging  incentives to the community which let the project grow in a transparent way.

+By encouraging projects  to earn yield on their deposits, they can grow community/developer initiative while simultaneously showing transparency and gaining trust.

 # Octant v2 Hackathon dApp Boilerplate

 A production-ready React boilerplate optimized for hackathon development.
 Get started building your dApp in minutes with modern tooling and essential libraries pre-configured.